Where to Stay in Montreal First Time: 8 Best Areas

 Stay In Underground City If You want to stay in a really unique location, Staying close to the city center is essential, Shopping is your priority, You are visiting in the winter and will take any opportunity to avoid the harsh Canadian weather.

-Best Places to Stay in Montreal in Underground City:
+Best Places to Stay in Montreal in Underground City for first-timers:

 🔍MORE HOTELS IN UNDERGROUND CITY